MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/developer/about-entity-reference.md

 ---
-title: "About Entity Reference (Developer Guide for Dynamics 365 Customer Engagement) | MicrosoftDocs"
+title: "About Entity Reference (Developer Guide for Dynamics 365 Sales) | MicrosoftDocs"
-description: "Use this reference to understand the available operations that can be performed for specific entities, the default attributes of each entity and the relationships between entities.(SDK). " ms.custom: ms.date: 12/22/2022 ms.reviewer: pehecke ms.topic: article
+description: "Use this reference to understand the available operations that can be performed for specific entities, the default attributes of each entity and the relationships between entities(SDK) in Dynamics 365 Sales. " ms.custom: ms.date: 12/22/2022 ms.reviewer: pehecke ms.topic: article
 applies_to:
-  - Dynamics 365 Customer Engagement (on-premises)
+  - Dynamics 365 Sales
 ms.assetid: b07033ee-97eb-4475-9d83-307201a05f1a
 author: KumarVivek
 ms.author: kvivek